Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/ProjectPlanTemplate.md

 * Planning Engineer

-  * Ensure if the design activities follow the ‘Unified software Process’.
+  * Ensure if the design activities follow the ‘Unified Software Process’.
   * Maintain a proper software development lifecycle from design phase to the deployment phase in each iteration.
 Ensure that project objectives are accomplished while meeting proper deadlines.
   * Manage the project backlog/stories with activity name, activity description, entrance criteria and exit criteria and modify activities  as required after reviewing progress of each team member.